chetnashah/algonotes/Graph/DepthFirstSearch.md

 Also known as pre-order traversal ( a pre order traversal on a tree is its DFS)

+DFS can help you give a directed traversal tree out of an undirected graph that is traversed.

 ### Generates a traversal tree (of exploration done) as an end result

 ### States of vertices